DiljotSG/windows-dev-env/docs/SETUP.md

 ### Other

 - If you need to install the chocolatey package manager, you can follow the instructions [here](https://chocolatey.org/).
 I personally don't need to, as my company's dev tools include this already. 😊
-- Copy the contents from `wt-settings.json` and paste it into the Windows Terminal settings file.
+- Optional: Copy the contents from `wt-settings.json` and paste it into the Windows Terminal settings file.
-- Disable all of Windows 10's built-in ads [here](https://www.howtogeek.com/269331/how-to-disable-all-of-windows-10s-built-in-advertising).
+- Optional: Disable all of Windows 10's built-in ads [here](https://www.howtogeek.com/269331/how-to-disable-all-of-windows-10s-built-in-advertising).

 ### PowerToys